Your Brand Name

 The way content gets discovered online is changing fast.
 Search engines no longer have a monopoly on how people find information.
 AI tools like ChatGPT, Claude, Gemini, and Perplexity now answer millions of queries every day, pulling content directly from the web and synthesizing it into conversational responses.
 If your website is not optimized for these systems, you are already invisible to a growing slice of your potential audience.

 That is exactly where the llms.txt file enters the picture.
-It is a small but powerful addition to your technical setup, one that tells large language models where to find your best content, how to read it, and why it matters.
+The llm txt file is a small but powerful addition to your technical setup, one that tells large language models where to find your best content, how to read it, and why it matters.
 This article explains what llms.txt is, how it works, how it compares to other web standards, and what steps you need to take to make the most of it for your ai seo strategy.
 Whether you are a seo expert, a developer, or a marketer trying to stay ahead, this guide has everything you need to understand and use llms.txt effectively.

 What is llms.txt and why does it matter for AI visibility?